[Date of latest publication cited: September 20, 2021]

 - Medical and public health science journals published hundreds of thousands of new research reports on COVID-19.
 Thousands were published on preprint servers, over 100 times the rates of previous epidemics (Brierley).
 It is impossible to keep up with reading them, so scientists needed to create new methods of vetting, selecting, organizing, and synthesizing them (Bauchner et al.; Brainard; Callaway; Else; The Lancet Global Health “Publishing”; Packer).
-And most people have not learned how to search the many science journals and read the technical vocabulary.

 - A variety of news media published summaries of the research articles in plain language which each linked to a one or a few research articles, often within hours after the scientific journal article was published.
 But these news stories are scattered across many print, TV, and online locations.
 Then other stories displace them.
 Often a new discovery partially contradicts previous ones.
 People wondered, which recommendation should I and our group members act on?
 How can I find that explanation or recommendation I saw days ago?

 - Public health organizations, health experts, and some online magazines posted summaries of what people should do in different situations.
 But they had few links to the research articles, if a reader wanted to know the science behind the recommendation.
-Some had difficulties keeping up with the new research studies published each day, so many of those public health web pages did not have information published in the last few weeks (Aubrey, Wamsley, Wroth; Bromage; California; Centers for Disease Control and Prevention “Considerations…”; “Coronavirus”; “COVID-19 Employer…”; “Funeral…”; “When…”; “Recommendation regarding…”; “Returning…”; Ernst, Beamer; Lopez, Northrop; San Diego County; Sneider; World Health Organization “Coronavirus”).
+Some had difficulties keeping up with the new research studies published each day, so in many of those health web pages the latest information was published weeks before (Aubrey, Wamsley, Wroth; Bromage; California; Centers for Disease Control and Prevention “Considerations…”; “Coronavirus”; “COVID-19 Employer…”; “Funeral…”; “When…”; “Recommendation regarding…”; “Returning…”; Ernst, Beamer; Lopez, Northrop; Safety.com; San Diego County; Sneider; World Health Organization “Coronavirus”).